JulieMontoya/Random_Beeb_Stuff/tree_compress2/README.md

 This is a Perl script to take some input data, and generate a Huffman tree and the compressed data using it, ready to paste into BeebAsm source code.

+First of all, the frequency of each character is counted, and a leaf node is created for each individual character, with the character as its _payload_ and the number of times it occurred in the input file as its _freq_.

+We then build the tree from the leaves towards the root, as follows.
+First we select the two least-frequently occuring nodes; and then we create a new node, with those as its right and left children, the sum of their frequencies as its frequency and no payload of its own, and add it to the tree.
+We keep going until we have only one node remaining, and then call that the root of the tree.

+To generate the output, we reverse the tree so that node 0 is the root  (this means we can use 0, which is especially easy to spot, as a special value to indicate "no child node" since nothing should ever link back to the root, as a matter of definition)  and the leaves appear last.
+Each node has a two-byte record representing its left and right children, if present; or &00 for the left child and the payload where the right child should be.
+Since the records are 2 bytes long, the values we store are twice the node numbers to which they refer; so if node 0 has 01 is its left child and 02 as its right child, it will contain the values &02 and &04.
+This allows us to load the value representing the current position on the tree straight into X; then `LDA tree,X` will load the accumulator with the position of the left child node, or `LDA tree+1,X` will load A with the position of the right child node.

+The messages are compressed by looking up the path to the node representing each character, and appending this to the bit stream.
+The resulting string of 1s and 0s has seven more zeros appended, and is then sliced up into eight-character chunks.
+These are treated as binary bytes and appended to a string representing the compressed data.
+Lastly, this is converted to EQUB statements and split into lines shorter than 80 characters for neatness.

 ### USAGE

 ```